Best Physiotherapy Treatments For Patients To Choose

 Although rest is recommended in the initial recovery stage, the promotion of early movement and exercise integration is also suggested.

-Physiotherapists encourage the adoption of a range of motion (ROM) exercises to improve your mobility, circulation and function.
-Regular movements of joints and muscles will help to prevent muscle atrophy, reduce pain and improve posture.
+Physiotherapists encourage the adoption of range-of-motion (ROM) exercises to improve mobility, circulation, and function.
+Regular joint and muscle movements will help prevent muscle atrophy, reduce pain, and improve posture.

-Used alone or alongside other treatments, movement and exercise restores independence and maintains overall health.
+Movement and exercise are used alone or alongside other treatments to restore independence and maintain overall health.
 Exercises may include but not be limited to:

 • Strengthening